BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

     - use a parameter for the CSV file,
       - make sure the parameter has a default value for the path to the "e:\NewHires.csv" file
     - Save the function as a module in an autoloading directory ($env:PSModulePath will list the correct directories to choose from)
+    - Execute the new PowerShell command you have created
+    - Test the results by running this command:

+    ```
+    Get-ADGroupMember -Identity Contractors
+    ```

 - Write the function to achieve the following: